-Remco Evenepoel is in hospital with fractures to his rib, right shoulder blade and right hand after a collision in Belgium this morning, the double Olympic champion reportedly the victim of a dooring and "fell after colliding with the swinging door of a bpost truck".
+Remco Evenepoel has undergone surgery and says he’s “fully focused on his recovery” after yesterday’s training ride incident in Belgium, in which he suffered fractures to his rib, right shoulder blade and right hand, the double Olympic champion reportedly the victim of a dooring and “fell after colliding with the swinging door of a bpost truck”.

 There were witnesses to the aftermath, pictures emerging on Belgian news site Nieuwsblad showing Evenepoel under a blanket and being treated by paramedics, an ambulance waiting to take him to Erasmus Hospital in Anderlecht.